cookbooks/co-chef-supervisord/README.md

 ==========
 There are a number of attributes that correspond to supervisord settings.
 For a full list, see `attributes/default.rb` and the [supervisord config docs](http://supervisord.org/configuration.html).

 Additionally, there is a `node[:supervisord][:data_bag_items]` attribute, which should be overriden in a role.
-This tells the `includes` recipe, which data bag items to use in order to write config files for supervised programs.
+This tells the `includes` recipe, which data bag items to use in order to write config files for supervised programs/program groups.

 Recipes
 =======
-This cookbook contains the following recipies.
+This cookbook contains the following recipes.

 `default`
 ---------